hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 ##### Types of Hydro-Bombs

-- **Quick-Succession Bombs:** Designed to be fired in rapid sequence; the first weakens the target, the second destroys it, and the third eliminates remaining debris.
+- **Quick-Succession Bombs:** Designed to be fired in rapid sequence; the first knocks out the defenses, the second destroys it, and the third eliminates remaining debris.
 - **Surprise Bombs:** These detonate in a single lethal blast, leaving the enemy no chance to defend.
 - **Mini Bombs:** Small explosives intended for single-target elimination, though their effectiveness is limited due to the cubic scaling of power.